Skip to content

 The question used to be simple: can you even run a useful LLM locally?
 In 2026, the answer is definitively yes.
 Open-weight models like Llama 3.3, Qwen 3, DeepSeek R1, and Mistral Large rival proprietary models on many benchmarks.
 Consumer GPUs have enough VRAM to run 70B-parameter models.
 Tools like Ollama make local inference as easy as pulling a Docker image.

 But "can" and "should" are different questions.
 Cloud APIs from OpenAI, Anthropic, and Google keep getting cheaper, faster, and more capable.
-The real decision in 2026 is not about possibility — it is about economics, performance requirements, and privacy constraints.
+The real decision in 2026 is not about possibility.
+It is about economics, performance requirements, and privacy constraints.
+(Those cloud options increasingly overlap: OpenAI's GPT-5.5 and GPT-5.4 now also run on Amazon Bedrock's OpenAI-compatible endpoint, and our Bedrock Responses API readiness check maps what changes.)

 If you are building with AI coding tools specifically, our comparison of terminal AI coding agents covers which agents use local vs cloud inference under the hood.
 For a full pricing breakdown, see our AI coding tools pricing comparison.